maze2point0/create-pybossa-tasks/README.md

 - supported input file formats: .shp, .kml, .geojson, .csv
 - input file projection: EPGS 4326 (WGS 84)
 - requires file 'api_key.txt' with (BingMaps) api key in the same directory

+# Test your results:
+- adjust the file "simple_map.html"
+- change the geometry in line 12, e.g. copy and paste a single geometry from your output .csv file
+- (adjust the height and width of the map in line 46, so that they fit to the height and width you specified before)
+- open the file in your webbrowser